Reblochon: U.S. unavailability

 Reblochon has not been available in the United States since 2004, as it is unpasteurised and has not been sufficiently aged to pass U.S. import laws concerning the pasteurization of soft and semi-soft cheese.
 Delice du Jura, a pasteurized soft ripened cheese, is being marketed as a close relative and a good substitute in the United States.
-Prefere de nos Montagnes and Raclette can also be used as substitutes.
+Préféré de nos Montagnes and Raclette can also be used as substitutes.